TVI vs AHD – What is the Best HD Security Camera Type?

 For my testing, I used the following cameras.

-These two cameras are virtually identical in specification, except that one uses TVI and the other AHD processor and firmware technologies.
+These two cameras are virtually identical in specification, except that one uses HD-TVI video format and the other AHD video format.
 Both come in the same weatherproof housing (which can be seen below).
 They have the same type and number of IR LEDs and they have the same 2 megapixel 2.8-12mm vari-focal lens.

 The cameras were installed in the same exact location with the lens set at the widest angle – 2.8mm.
 I did my best to adjust the angle of view to be identical.
 Here are some pictures that show where the camera was mounted in CCTV Camera Pros warehouse.